Instead of an Intro

 (Halving refers to the 50% cut in the rate at which new Bitcoins are created.
 This occurs roughly everyfour years.
 And historically, it has been a harbinger of explosive price gains over the next 12 to 18 months.)

+Crypto exchanges experienced a 14% decline in their web traffic last month, with the total web traffic hitting a five-month low.
 Exchanges saw 98.1 million website visits in June, according to data gathered from web analytics firm SimilarWeb and compiled by The Block Research.

 Historically, market cap and spot trading volumes have been positively correlated, but the trend seemed to have shifted in Q2 2020.
-Besides, Bitcoin’s average trading volume in Q2 were 20% lower compared to Q1.
+Besides, Bitcoin’s average trading volume in Q2 was 20% lower compared to Q1.